-(a)(15)(A), directs the Agency to consider the complexity of the business, and the nature and scope of its processing activities, in determining whether a business's processing of consumers' personal information presents significant risk to consumers' security.
+Subsection (b)(1) states that a business that "meets the threshold set forth in Civil Code section 1798.140, subdivision (d)(1)(C), in the preceding calendar year" (i.e., "derives 50 percent or more of its annual revenues from selling or sharing consumers' personal information" in the preceding calendar year) is a business whose processing of consumers' personal information presents significant risk to consumers' security.
+As set forth above, Civil Code section 1798.185, subdivision (a)(14)(A), directs the Agency to consider the complexity of the business, and the nature and scope of its processing activities, in determining whether a business's processing of consumers' personal information presents significant risk to consumers' security.
 Deriving 50 percent or more of one's annual revenues from selling or sharing consumers' personal information pertains to the nature of a business's processing activities, and it can be a proxy for the complexity of the business and the scope of its processing activities.
 For example, such businesses may "collect and trade vast amounts of personal information, to track [consumers] across the internet, and to create detailed profiles of their individual interests."
 (See Prop.
 24, as approved by voters, Gen. Elec.
 (Nov.
 3, 2020), § 2(I).)
 Processing and selling or sharing vast amounts of personal information presents significant risk to consumers' security.
 In addition to the privacy risks identified in the discussion of subsection 7150(b)(1) regarding businesses' sale/sharing of consumers' personal information, the more personal information a business collects, the more risk it presents to consumers' security.
 For example, there will be more personal information at risk if a bad actor manages to exploit gaps or weaknesses in a business's cybersecurity program.
 Similarly, the more third parties to whom a business sells or shares consumers' personal information, the more risk it presents to consumers' security.
 For example, there will be more information systems that a bad actor could compromise to obtain unauthorized access to consumers' personal information.
-When consumers' personal information is subject to unauthorized access, consumers suffer harms, as set forth in subsection 7152(a)(5) of the regulations, and as discussed in more detail in the discussion of subsection 7152(a)(5).
+When consumers' personal information is subject to unauthorized access, consumers suffer harms, as set forth in subsection 7152(a)(5) of the proposed regulations, and as discussed in more detail in the discussion of subsection 7152(a)(5).
 This provision is necessary to clarify that such businesses' processing of consumers' personal information presents "significant risk to consumers' security," and that they must therefore complete an annual cybersecurity audit.

 Subsection (b)(2) states that a business that meets an annual gross revenue threshold and one of two processing thresholds in the preceding calendar year presents significant risk to consumers' security.
 The specified annual gross revenue threshold is set forth in Civil Code section 1798.140, subdivision (d)(1)(A).
-This threshold is currently \$27,975,000.00.
-(See subsection 7005(b)(1).)
-The two processing thresholds are the business processed (1) the personal information of 250,000 or more consumers or households, or (2) the sensitive personal information of 50,000 or more consumers.
-Civil Code section 1798.185, subdivision (a)(15)(A), requires the Agency to consider the size and complexity of the business, and the nature and scope of its processing activities, in determining whether a business's processing of consumers' personal information presents significant risk to consumers' security.
+This threshold is currently $27,975,000.00.^{76}$ The two processing thresholds are the business processed (1) the personal information of 250,000 or more consumers or households, or (2) the sensitive personal information of 50,000 or more consumers.
+Civil Code section 1798.185, subdivision (a)(14)(A), requires the Agency to consider the size and complexity of the business, and the nature and scope of its processing activities, in determining whether a business's processing of consumers' personal information presents significant risk to consumers' security.